We use affiliate links. They let us sustain ourselves at no cost to you.

 1. Identify your target web pages.
 For example, you may want to scrape all products in a category of an e-commerce store.
 You can do it by hand or build something called a web crawler to find relevant URLs.

 2. Download their HTML code.
-Every webpage is built using HTML; you can see how it looks by pressing the right mouse button in your web browser and. selecting Inspect.
+Every webpage renders HTML in the browser; you can see how it looks by pressing the right mouse button in your web browser and selecting Inspect.

-3. Extract the data points you want.
-HTML is messy and has unnecessary information, so you’ll need to clean it up.
+1. Extract the data points you want.
+HTML is messy and has unnecessary information (like code describing the visual aspects of the page), so you’ll need to clean it up.
 This process is called data parsing.
-The end result is structured data in a .json, .csv file, or another readable format.
+The desirable result is structured data in a .json, .csv file, or another readable format.

 There are many tools to facilitate the data scraping process or offload some of the work from you.
-Ready-made web scrapers let you avoid building your own; proxies can help you circumvent blocks; and if you want, you can get scraping services to do the whole job for you.
+Ready-made web scrapers let you avoid working with the HTML and writing your own code; proxies can help you circumvent blocks; today, both of them are often combined into a single product.
+Data parsing is also often included in the package – sometimes it’s even AI-powered

 Is Web Scraping Legal?

-Web scraping is not exactly a very welcome or sometimes ethical affair.
+Web scraping is not always welcome – or sometimes even ethical – affair.
 Scrapers often ignore the website’s guidelines (ToS and robots.txt), bring down its servers with too many requests, or even appropriate the data they scrape to launch a competing service.
 It’s no wonder many websites are keen on blocking any crawler or scraper in sight (except for, of course, search engines).

 Still, web scraping as such is legal, with some limitations.
 Over the years, there have been a number of landmark cases.
-We’re no lawyers, but it has been established that web scraping a website is okay as long as the information is publicly available and doesn’t involve copyrighted or personal information.
+We’re no lawyers, but it has been established that web scraping a website is okay as long as the information is publicly available and doesn’t violate copyright, privacy, or access restrictions.

 Since the question of web scraping isn’t always straightforward – each use case is considered individually – it’s wise to seek legal advice.